tech-tonic-coder/BlinkNow-Electron/README.md

 npm run build:all
 ```
 #### Linux system notification
-ٍEnsure the libnotify package is installed.
+Ensure the libnotify package is installed.

 ## 🎨 Design